LiJiahang617/UDTIRI-Competition/README.md

 See the model_submission.md file for the latest instructions!
 Be sure to submit according to the regulations.
 If you have any questions, please contact 2230745@tongji.edu.cn in time

-# Update on 11.28:
-# Our workshop has been canceled due to the insufficient number of registrations.
-We sincerely apologize for this!